-CEO

-Assesses each senior executive's current year performance based on actual outcomes relative to agreed targets, general performance and market conditions.
+Assesses each Senior Executive's current year performance based on actual outcomes relative to agreed targets, general performance and market conditions.
 Provides appropriate recommendations to the Remuneration Committee on incentive payments for the current year.

-Provides appropriate recommendations to the Remuneration Committee of the amount of fixed remuneration, appropriate STI targets and STI payments for the future measurement period.

-REMUNERATION COMMITTEE

-Reviews the CEO's recommendations with respect to the senior executive team and provides appropriate recommendations to the Board.
+Provides appropriate recommendations to the Remuneration Committee of the amount of fixed remuneration, appropriate STI targets and STI payments for the future measurement period, considering general performance, and market conditions.
+Reviews the CEO's recommendations with respect to the Senior Executive team and provides appropriate recommendations to the Board.
+Assesses CEO's current year performance and remuneration outcomes against agreed targets, formulating a recommendations to the Board.
+Provides appropriate recommendations to the Board of the amount of the CEO's fixed remuneration, and appropriate STI and LTI targets for the future measurement period, considering general performance, market conditions CEO Remuneration Committee Board and other external factors.
+Executive's current year performance based on actual outcomes relative to agreed targets, general performance and market conditions.
+Provides appropriate recommendations to the Remuneration Committee on incentive payments for the current year.
+Provides appropriate recommendations to the Remuneration Committee of the amount of fixed remuneration, appropriate STI targets and STI recommendations with respect to the Senior Executive team and provides appropriate recommendations to the Board.
 Assesses CEO's current year performance and remuneration outcomes against agreed targets, formulating a recommendation to the Board.

-Provides appropriate recommendations to the Board of the amount of the CEO's fixed remuneration, and appropriate STI and LTI targets for the future measurement period, considering general performance, market conditions and other external factors.
+Provides appropriate recommendations to the Board.
+Provides appropriate recommendations to the Board of the amount of the CEO's fixed remuneration, and appropriate STI and LTI targets for the future measurement period, considering general performance, market conditions Committee's recommendations.
+Approves current year STI and LTI payments Approves the remuneration and remuneration structure for the future measurement period,

-BOARD

-Reviews the Remuneration Committee's recommendations.

-Approves current year STI and LTI payments.

-Approves the remuneration and remuneration structure for the future measurement period, including STI and LTI targets.

-(ii) Non-Executive Directors remuneration review process
+(ii) Non-executive Directors remuneration review process

-Non-Executive Directors' remuneration is governed by resolutions passed at a General Meeting of the Shareholders.
+Non-executive Directors' remuneration is governed by resolutions passed at a General Meeting of the Shareholders.
 During the most recent AGM held on 22 November 2018, shareholders approved an increase to the Non-Executive Directors' maximum remuneration payable from \$430,000 to \$520,000.
-Shareholder approval will be sought again in this year's AGM to increase the remuneration payable, principally to allow for the appointment of one additional Director.
+Shareholder approval will be sought again in this year's AGM to increase the remuneration payable, principally to allow for the appointment of one additional director.